Gross vs Net Pay

 Gross salary is before taxes, Social Security, health insurance, and other deductions.
 Net (take-home) is what hits your bank account.

 When comparing job offers, compare total compensation — base + bonus + equity + benefits — not just headline salary.
+A $90,000 offer with a 15% bonus and good health coverage may beat a $100,000 offer with no bonus and expensive insurance.

-Converting Hourly to Annual
+How to Convert Hourly to Annual Salary

 A common full-time baseline: